whitecr0wz/whitecr0wz.github.io/_posts/posts/20-03-09-Backdooring-PE-II.md

 ![](/assets/img/Code_Cave_II/23.png)

-Although there is big room for improvement, 26 to 18 is a great enhancement.
+Although there is big room for improvement, 26 from VOL:I to 18 is a great enhancement.